-Achieved / Delivered • Partially Achieved / In Progress • Not Achieved / Implemented T Target \ This is an ongoing national work stream in partnership with both Defra and the MMO. \\ This is an ongoing national work stream being delivered through the National Inshore Marine Enforcement Group and other partner agencies such as the MMO.
-DELIVERABLES WORKING LEVEL OBJECTIVES Enforcement strategy and risk register are published annually from 1 April each year.
+WORKING LEVEL OBJECTIVES Enforcement strategy and risk register are published annually from 1 April each year.
 Detail application and enforcement of management measures within Annual Report.
 Compile and publish records of enforcement activity in standard format.
 Adopt, review and publish national code of conduct for IFCOs & integrate with annual appraisal process.
 Warranted officers attain national accreditation and continue professional development.
-DELIVERABLES WORKING LEVEL OBJECTIVES Record site-specific management considerations for MPAs and report progress.
+DELIVERABLES DELIVERABLES WORKING LEVEL OBJECTIVES Record site-specific management considerations for MPAs and report progress.
 Publish data analysis and evidence supporting new management measures.
 Collect information to assess the effectiveness of new management measures.
 Develop of a range of criteria based management options which are reviewed and updated annually.
 Deliver new management measures within agreed timescales.
-Management plans published annually and progress noted in Annual Report including MSY commitments.
-SUCCESS CRITERIA 3 IFCAs use evidence based and appropriate measures to manage the sustainable exploitation of sea fisheries resources and deliver marine environmental protection within their districts. Α Identify issues likely to affect sustainable management, undertake a risk assessment and gap analysis, review appropriateness of existing measures, evaluate management options and develop and implement proportionate marine management solutions. • • • В Support the implementation of a well-managed network of marine protected areas and contribute to delivery targets for MSFD, WFD and Marine Plans.
-C Develop fisheries management plans for priority species where appropriate. • • • • ity species where appropriate.

-2016 2017 2018 2019

-Т

-🔋 Achieved / Delivered  🧕 Partially Achieved / In Progress 🔎 Not Achieved / Implemented  Target
+Management plans published annually and progress noted in Annual Report including MSYcommitments.
+SUCCESS CRITERIA 1 IFCAs are recognised and heard, whilst working in partnership and engaging with stakeholders.

-Due to the dynamics and complexities of assessing sustainable management this will remain an 'in progress' work stream for the Authority.

-Tue to the dynamics and complexities of assessing well managed MPAs this will remain an 'in progress' work stream for the Authority.
+- Due to the dynamics and complexities of assessing sustainable management this will remain an 'in progress' work stream for the Authority. - 🌉 Due to the dynamics and complexities of assessing well managed MPAs this will remain an 'in progress' work stream for the Authority.
+SUCCESS CRITERIA 2 IFCAs implement a fair, effective and proportionate enforcement regime.
+A Demonstrate a long-term strategic approach to sustainable marine management.

-SUCCESS CRITERIA 4

-IFCAs have appropriate governance in place and staff are trained and professional.

-Α

-Demonstrate a long-term strategic approach to sustainable marine management.

-В

-Staff performance management systems are in place that link to IFCA success criteria.
+В Staff performance management systems are in place that link to IFCA success criteria.
 Induction procedure for new joiners.
 Staff training and development needs identified.
 Performance managed.

-С

-Efficient and effective secretariat in place to support the Authority.
+C Efficient and effective secretariat in place to support the Authority.
 New members will receive an induction pack.
 There will be a 'rolling' twelve month schedule of Authority meetings.
 Notice of meetings and documentation will be made available in line with standing orders.

-D

-IFCA Committee meetings will be held in public unless material is either confidential or exempt.
+D IFCA Committee meetings will be held in public unless material is either confidential or exempt.

-2016

-2017

-2018

-2019

-DELIVERABLES

-WORKING LEVEL OBJECTIVES

-Annual plan published by 31 March each year and submitted to the Secretary of State.
+DELIVERABLES WORKING LEVEL OBJECTIVES Annual plan published by 31 March each year and submitted to the Secretary of State.
 Annual report produced and published by 30 November each year and submitted to the Secretary of State.
 All staff have annual performance management plans in place and annual appraisals are completed by 31 May each year.
 An efficient secretariat of IFCA staff support IFCA Authority meetings.
 Annual report demonstrates how marine, land and water management mechanisms have worked responsively and effectively together.
 All MMO appointees to the Authority complete an annual appraisal review.

-DELIVERABLES

-WORKING LEVEL OBJECTIVES

-An annual research plan will be published each year.
+DELIVERABLES WORKING LEVEL OBJECTIVES An annual research plan will be published each year.
 An annual research report will be published each year.
 The Authorty's contribution to TAG and progress towards a national evidence needs programme will be recorded within the Annual Report.

-SUCCESS CRITERIA 5

-IFCAs make the best use of evidence to deliver their objectives.

-Α

-Strategic research plan that contributes to a greater understanding of the marine environment and delivery of cost-effective management of sea fisheries resources.

-• • •

-Т

-т

-В

-Standard operating procedures describe how data is captured and shared with principal partners.

-С

-Non-confidential meta-data collected through IFCA research programmes should be recorded in databases available to the marine research community.

-2016 2017 2018 2019
+SUCCESS CRITERIA 1 IFCAs are recognised and heard, whilst working in partnership and engaging with stakeholders.